The Bible Stands Alone

 One famous philosopher Aristotle proposed the concept that there must be a prime mover, a primary cause.
 In other words, an uncaused cause.

-It is logically incoherent for there to be an infinite regress of causes, as you never could land on any foundation for truth of why there is something rather than nothing.
+It is logically incoherent for there to be an infinite regress of causes, as you could never land on any foundation for truth of why there is something rather than nothing.

 "Have you not known?